BTrDB/smartgridstore-manual/prerequisites.md

 Next you need to replace the kubernetes controller manager container.
 This is a workaround for the fact that kubeadm does not put the rbd tools inside the kcm container.
 On your masters, edit the file `/etc/kubernetes/manifests/kube-controller-manager.json`.
-In that file, change the specified image to `btrdb/kubernetes-controller-manager-rbd:1.5.4`.
-As the name implies we built this image for kubernetes 1.5.4.
+In that file, change the specified image to `btrdb/kubernetes-controller-manager-rbd:1.6.1`.
+As the name implies we built this image for kubernetes 1.6.1.
 If this guide has gone out of date, you can see how we built that container in [the github repo](https://github.com/immesys/smartgridstore/tree/master/k8s_tools/kcm-ceph).
+It generally does not work well to use the wrong version of kubernetes controller manager, so please ensure the version matches your kubernetes version.
+Alternatively AT&T maintain [a KCM image with almost identical changes](https://github.com/att-comdev/dockerfiles/tree/master/kube-controller-manager), so you can consider using theirs.

 Not being a kubernetes expert, I got the new image to take effect by restarting the entire master machine.
 After it comes back up, ensure that all your daemons are functioning properly, I found that some